 An international Advisory Board has been appointed and will be providing objective scientific advice to the project, overseeing timescales and deliverables and making available workplace exposure data for use in the model validation process.

-The project started on 1st October 2011 and will run for a duration of 18 months.
+The project started on 1st October 2011.